-When working in early intervention as a paediatric OT, my areas of interest were in sensory processing, neuroscience, developmental trauma and mental health.
+I relocated from the East Coast of Canada to British Columbia in 2005, to being my career in Occupational Therapy as a pediatric OT with a non-profit organization.
+My areas of interest were in sensory processing, challenging behaviours, developmental trauma and mental health.
 I was a “rural generalist”, meaning I worked with anyone and everyone, using a variety of service delivery models including consultation, coaching, direct service, family education and community health promotion.

 It was during this time that I started a side gig of working as a consultant and project manager for various contracts through our provincial government in relation to child and family development.
 Have I mentioned yet that I’ve always enjoying wearing several hats?!